Graduate Satisfactory Academic Progress Policy

 Academic conditions under which a graduate may remain enrolled and eligible for financial aid.

-This policy statement describes the academic conditions under which a graduate student is eligible to remain enrolled in the college and specifies procedures for warning and dismissing students who do not make Satisfactory Academic Progress (SAP).
+This policy statement describes the academic conditions under which a graduate student, or an undergraduate student enrolled in graduate courses, is eligible to remain enrolled in graduate courses at the college and specifies procedures for warning and dismissing students who do not make satisfactory academic progress.

 Sometimes a student makes less academic progress than expected.
 When this occurs, the college notifies the student with an academic warning or dismissal.